-A "carried interest" (also known as a "promoted interest" or a "promote" in the real estate industry) is a financial interest in the long-term capital gain of a development.
+Many in Congress want to change the tax treatment of carried interest compensation from capital gains to ordinary income.
+A “carried interest” (also known as a “promoted interest” or a “promote” in the real estate industry) is a financial interest in the long-term capital gain of a development.
 The “carried interest” is given to a general partner (GP), usually the developer, by the limited partners (LPs), the investors in the partnership.
-It is paid if the property is sold at a profit that exceeds the agreed-upon returns to the investors, and is designed to give the developer a stake in the venture's ultimate success.
-This serves to align the interests of the GP with the investors by allowing the GP to share in the "upside" of the real estate venture.
+It is paid if the property is sold at a profit that exceeds the agreed-upon returns to the investors, and is designed to give the developer a stake in the venture’s ultimate success.
+This serves to align the interests of the GP with the investors by allowing the GP to share in the “upside” of the real estate venture.
 It also serves to compensate the GP for the substantial risks taken during development of the project and during the period prior to sale of the property.
-Carried interest has traditionally been treated as capital gains income taxed at favorable capital gains rates.
+A carried interest has traditionally been treated as a capital gain, subject to favorable capital gains rates.

 Beginning in 2008, there have been efforts in Congress to change the tax treatment of carried interest from capital gains to ordinary income.
 Supporters of the legislation described it as eliminating a loophole used by Wall Street private equity and hedge fund managers to avoid taxes.
 However, the proposed partnership tax law change would disproportionately impact the real estate industry since real estate partnerships comprise over 46 percent of all partnerships and many use a carried interest component in structuring development ventures.
 Such a change would result in a dramatic tax increase on real estate partnerships using carried interest.